top of page

 Interpreting what you see:

-• If your face lifts, brightens, or de-puffs with these changes, structural facial fatigue, lymph congestion, and nervous system overactivation may be dominant
+• If your face lifts, brightens, or de-puffs with these changes, structural facial fatigue, lymph congestion, and nervous system overactivation may be dominant.

-• Many people have a mix, so both structural and systemic care may be helpful
+• Many people have a mix, so both structural and systemic care may be helpful.

-Structural facial rejuvenation tends to be most effective for people whose main concerns are sagging, heaviness, asymmetry, and a stressed or compressed look, especially when their labs are stable.
+Structural facial rejuvenation tends to be most effective for individuals whose main concerns are sagging, heaviness, asymmetry, and a stressed or compressed look, especially when their labs are stable.
 At Raw Organic You, our non-surgical facelift style work, facial contouring treatment, lymphatic drainage, and muscle re-education are designed to complement, not compete with, integrative or endocrine care.

-Lab-Friendly Checklist to Guide Medical Follow-up
+Lab-Friendly Checklist to Guide Medical Follow-Up

 If your self-check points toward deeper fatigue, it can help to go to your provider with clear notes.
-This is not diagnostic advice, but a way to have a more focused conversation.
+This is not diagnostic advice but a way to have a more focused conversation.

 You might track:

-• Energy and mood: daily energy curve, how you handle stress, sleep quality, anxiety or low mood, brain fog or focus issues
+• Energy and mood: daily energy curve, how you handle stress, sleep quality, anxiety or low mood, brain fog or focus issues.

-• Metabolic and hormonal shifts: weight changes, cycle or perimenopausal changes, feeling hot or cold easily, digestion and bowel patterns, heart rate changes
+• Metabolic and hormonal shifts: weight changes, cycle or perimenopausal changes, feeling hot or cold easily, digestion and bowel patterns, heart rate changes.

-• Skin and hair: new dryness, thinning hair, loss of eyebrow density, slow healing, new acne or melasma patterns
+• Skin and hair: new dryness, thinning hair, loss of eyebrow density, slow healing, new acne or melasma patterns.

 Common lab categories to discuss with your provider may include:

-• Thyroid-related labs like TSH, free T4, free T3, thyroid antibodies when appropriate, plus iron and ferritin if fatigue is strong
+• Thyroid-related labs like TSH, free T4, free T3, thyroid antibodies when appropriate, plus iron and ferritin if fatigue is strong.

-• Adrenal-related checks, such as a morning cortisol and possibly a daily cortisol pattern, plus basic metabolic panel and glucose markers
+• Adrenal-related checks, such as a morning cortisol and possibly a daily cortisol pattern, plus basic metabolic panel and glucose markers.

-• Inflammatory and nutrient markers like a complete blood count, CRP, vitamin D, B12, folate, and electrolytes that affect nervous system regulation
+• Inflammatory and nutrient markers like a complete blood count, CRP, vitamin D, B12, folate, and electrolytes that affect nervous system regulation.

 When lab data is clearly off, medical treatment is the priority, and structural facial rejuvenation can be layered in as your system settles.
 When labs look “normal,” yet your face and symptoms still point to strain, you can discuss subclinical patterns, lifestyle, and nervous system support with your provider.
 Blending objective lab data with precise, non-invasive lifting and regenerative anti-aging therapy creates a more targeted, sustainable approach to both facial and systemic renewal.